-Sites like LinkedIn are key to finding a position on the field of your liking, and there are more than you realize.
-Here are seven alternative networking sites and apps you can use as part of your search.
+Today, job searching is easier than ever.
+With tech on your side, you can sort through potential connections on any smart device.
+Sites like LinkedIn allow you to access listings in the field of your liking.
+Here are 10 alternative networking sites and apps you can use as part of your search.

-In addition to listing career opportunities, Beyond.com provides members with original curated career content, so users can find the advice and resources that are most relevant to them.
-[See Related Story: Everything You Need to Know About Job Searching in the Digital Age]
+In addition to listing career opportunities, Nexxt provides members with original curated career content, so users can find the advice and resources that are most relevant to them.

 According to the site, the LetsLunch app is your personal assistant which lines up your lunch and coffee slots with people you should know.
 You may be looking to meet someone from a company you want to work for or a contact within a particular industry.
-Additionally, all of your meetings can be found on one dashboard, so there is no more going-back-and-forth between calendar apps, LinkedIn, Facebook, SMS, and email to confirm your appointment.
+Additionally, all your meetings can be found on one dashboard, so there is no more going back and forth between calendar apps, LinkedIn, Facebook, SMS, and email to confirm your appointment.

 In need of a deeper pool of connections?
 Opportunity matches you with sales leads, like-minded professionals, employment opportunities and possible partnerships.
 Anyone can use the free application, from job seekers to hiring managers.